Rainyan/sourcemod-nt-propdynamic-fix/README.md

 By default, all dynamic rabbitfrogs will have their solidity disabled regardless of map options, for compatibility with original NT maps.
 If you want to disable this, toggle the `FROGHACK` preprocessor define in the source code from `true` to `false` before compiling.

-# Shortcomings
-Most likely this plugin will break the `EnableCollision` input for any dynamic props which spawn as non-solid, as they wouldn't have their bone followers initialized in the first place.
-PRs welcome.

 # Background
 In the Source 2006 engine, any dynamic props using bone followers will incorrectly initialize those bone followers before checking whether the prop should have collisions in the first place:
 ```cpp